 He’s blank, processing, she breaks his nose with the heel of her hand, “Well?”

 Yes, yes, yes, yes, his head bounces like a bobble doll on the dashboard.

 Katja takes a big toe, it joins the companion appendage on the filthy carpet, although, strictly speaking, it was already on the filthy carpet.
-She carves a thin line from one cheek, across his nose to the other.
+Behind him, Katya holds his head by the ear, Katja carves a thin line from one cheek, across his nose to the other.

 She studies him, looks in his terrified eyes, says with an almost more terrifying calm, “That’s going to leave a mark,” she smiles at him.

-Blood covers the entire bottom half of his face, lost finger, lost toe, bullet hole in his foot, a broken nose and a cut that will leave him with a scar across his face for the rest of his life.
+Blood covers the entire bottom half of his face, lost finger, lost toe, bullet hole in his foot, a broken nose and a scar across his face for the rest of his life.

 Katja snips the picture wire around his wrists, Katya says, “You might want to call 911, looks like you might bleed out.”

 They leave a tortured CJ sitting on the bed, he has to get picture wire off his ankles in the agony of his injuries, then get to the phone and hope the 911 drone doesn’t ask so many questions he dies trying to answer them.

 In the car, they pull off the latex gloves, leave them inside out, they’ll be shredded later.
 Katja has the shell casing from the Glock, and the bullet.
 It went through CJ’s foot to the carpet, mashed up but intact.
 She’d cleaned her knife on his shirt, when they get home it will be bleached and washed.
 At the moment, it’s in a plastic bag in her pocket.